 Buying a home is usually the biggest single purchase a person will make in his or her lifetime.
-If you’re currently preparing to make a big real estate purchase, it’s vital to consider the complexities of it.
+If you’re currently working with Lynchburg realtors to make a big real estate purchase, it’s vital to consider the complexities of it.
 Not only are we talking about the mortgage, but the down payment you’ll have to come up with.
+Some people have had financial support from their parents in the form of an equity release loan.
+Learn more about equity release if you’re interested.
+Equity release tends to be something that people at retirement-age contemplate utilizing as older folk’s wealth is hidden in their homes.

 Here are the things you need to know about saving before you buy.